-Just two years ago, long-time Pt.
-Loma resident McEwen came to Mercy complaining of pain and numbness in his left arm.
+Just two years ago, long-time Point Loma resident McEwen came to Mercy complaining of pain and numbness in his left arm.
 A stress test and angiogram revealed that McEwen, a licensed captain of sport-fishing charter boats for 30 years, had very serious blockages in five arteries in his heart.

 Within six weeks of extensive open-heart surgery, however, McEwen felt great and had his physicians’ blessings to return to sea — with a boatload of tourists to transport on a 500-mile whale-watching expedition.
 Subsequently, he had a pacemaker implanted at Scripps Mercy.

 Along with the Scripps Mercy physicians who successfully treated him, McEwen credits his rehabilitation partner, nurse Monica Lague-Wyman, with whom he has shared his exercise routine twice weekly for two years.

-“At Mercy, we often successfully treat patients that other heart hospitals might turn away on the basis of age or frailty, Dr. Mullvain says.
-Because of the volume of seniors we treat, many with very complicated cases, our outcomes are often better.”
+“At Mercy, we often successfully treat patients that other heart hospitals might turn away on the basis of age or frailty,” Dr. Mullvain says.
+“Because of the volume of seniors we treat, many with very complicated cases, our outcomes are often better.”